foshesss/Encyclopedia/README.md

 ## Usage

-Instead of using the native `:GetService` method, recommended Encyclopia practice is to instead use the `Encyclopedia.GetService` function which will return both native services and modules housed in the SharedServices and Services folder.
+Instead of using the native `:GetService` method, recommended Encyclopedia practice is to instead use the `Encyclopedia.GetService` function which will return both native services and modules housed in the SharedServices and Services folder.

 As for service containers: